 We have considered the implications of 10% surplus distribution as a part of non-distinct investment component analysis.
 However, separate presentation of policyholder and shareholder results has not been allowed for in the implementation plan since lowest unit of account has been determined at insurance contract level.

-g) Presentation and Disclosure
+- 2) Significant Judgements and Accounting Policy Choices (continued) - g) Presentation and Disclosure - i.

-i.
 Presentation: Key changes between IFRS4 and IFRS17 Financial Statements

 Statement of Financial Position